Work

 Framed ink sketch of a duck in profile, drawn with confident, minimal strokes.

-Drawn in what might generously be called “loose” inkwork, the form walks the line between anatomical sincerity and stubborn suggestion.
+Rendered in economical inkwork, the form balances anatomical suggestion with deliberate restraint.
 It refuses over-explanation.
 It exists.
 It dares to be framed.

-Doodle Duck” isn’t here to impress.
-It’s here to persist.
-As minimalist as it is mildly accusatory, it forces you to sit with it—and maybe yourself—for a beat longer than you expected.
+Doodle Duck isn’t here to impress; it’s here to persist.
+Minimal and mildly accusatory, it invites you to sit with it—and perhaps yourself—a beat longer than expected.

-Some pieces scream for attention.
-This one just stares until you blink first.
+Some works demand attention.
+This one waits until you blink.